jcarterlab/Sweet-Home-Alabama/sweet_home_alabama.md

 ## **Summary**

-The movie Sweet Home Alabama touches upon the tension between big city life and home.
-But what if you could have the benefits of a major global city with less of the negative side effects?
-Are some of cities better than others?
+The movie Sweet Home Alabama touches upon the tension between big city life and somewhere that feels like home.
+But what if you could have the benefits of a major city with less of the negative side effects?
+Are some global cities better than others?
 This project uses data from a range of sources to answer that question.